TaskRatchet/taskratchet-docs/src/api-v1.md

 ## Getting Started

-Before making any API requests, you'll need to:
+Before making any requests, you'll need to:

 1. Log into your TaskRatchet account
 2. Go to Account Settings